-nternational Convention on November 19th and 20th, 2021: Law, Architecture and Geodata Management to Revive War-Torn Cities / submission deadline for abstracts: september 15th, 2021
+International Convention on November 19th and 20th, 2021: Law, Architecture and Geodata Management to Revive War-Torn Cities / submission deadline for abstracts: september 15th, 2021

 The war in Syria began 10 years ago.
 The Frankfurt Research Institute for Architecture – Civil Engineering – Geomatics (Frankfurter Forschungsinstitut für Architektur • Bauingenieurwesen • Geomatik – FFin) wants to use this date and the international donor conference for Syria, which took place in March 2021, as an opportunity to deal and discuss in particular about the recovery of the Syrian city of Aleppo.
 To this reason Prof. Dr. habil.
 Fabian Thiel, Professor of Property Valuation at the Frankfurt University of Applied Sciences (Frankfurt UAS), announces the digital conference “Recovery of Aleppo”, which will take place on November the 19th and 20th, 2021.
 Co-organizer is the Syrian architect MSc.
 Rahaf Orabi.
 The conference will be held in English.
 Arabic-to-English translation might be arranged for local presentations.

 The conference would like to provide interdisciplinary interested architects, archaeologists, (urban) planners, lawyers and geospatial data managers with approaches for thinking and acting to what extent cooperation possibilities and fields of activity are possible for the recovery in Aleppo and other war-ravaged cities in Syria and beyond.
 With this conference, the organizers are also pursuing the goal of supporting the initiation of functioning and sustainably resilient networks.
 These networks are indispensable prerequisites for the work in worldwide reconstruction and urban rehabilitation projects.

 This call for abstracts invites applicants and scholars from different backgrounds focusing on one – or more than one – of the following main topics: law, architecture and planning, geospatial management, GIS, laser-scanning and techniques such as Building Information Modeling.
 Each speaker will have 20 minutes maximum for the presentation excluding additional time for brief questions of maximum 10 minutes.

 Participants who are planning to attend the conference with an oral presentation, please send the title and an abstract of their presentation (maximum 500 words) by September 15th, 2021 to email@example.com.

 Background: Legal and planning expertise has been lost as a result of the war and is now lacking in local planning departments and building permit authorities.
 These challenges are faced also by other cities.
 Other war-torn cities in Syria as well as in other countries – such as Lebanon, Iraq or Yemen – will also possibly be considered in the conference.
 It seeks to gain insights into the revitalization of urban centers in similar conflict regions of the world that are important in terms of building culture and architecture.

 As reconstruction measures and land transactions have begun after the end of the war, the “zero hour” for comprehensive recovery for ancient cities such as Aleppo has long since passed.
 However, there is not the slightest reason for resignation – quite the opposite.
 This digital conference therefore sees itself as a platform for the collection of strategies that have definitely fallen short in the previous discourse and existing implementation guidelines drawn by donor organizations.
 It is the combination of law, architecture, planning, (digital) cadaster, data management and 3D multi-sensory geospatial data collection – to name just a few essential tools – for the reconstruction of the building fabric.
 In addition, Building Information Modeling (BIM) will gain increased relevance in the recovery context.

 In this context, a deliberate attempt will be made to broaden horizons beyond existing socalled “toolkit” implementation approaches of development cooperation organizations such as the GIZ-Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH or UNESCO.
 Instead, locally adapted land use, planning and (landscape) architectural strategies will be examined for their practicability.
 Special attention is given to the consideration of current research results: What approaches are there, especially in ongoing and completed dissertation projects of Syrian scientists and practitioners?
 Where is the state of research on the restoration of destroyed urban and peri-urban areas in terms of planning, law and architecture?
 What chains of impact can be identified?
 Which networks in the field of law, architecture and geospatial data management can be newly developed and optimized?